KlaudiaZagiel/BattleBots/README.md

 Institution:
  `NHL Stenden University Of Applied Sciences`

-## Media

-Place here a short video of the robot performing the whole final track?

 ## License

 This repository is submitted for educational purposes as part of a course project.